rain-on/pantheon/docs/Getting-Started/Private-Network-Quickstart.md

 ![Block Explorer](ExplorerSummary.png)

-Notice the explorer indicates 6 multicaster: the 4 regular nodes, the mining node and the bootnode.
+Notice the explorer indicates 6 peers: the 4 regular nodes, the mining node and the bootnode.

 Click on the block number to the right of **Best Block** to display the block details.